docs

 TypeDisk LimitSupport Expansion Operation

-1. On the create/reinstall host page, select the system disk size;
+1. On the create/reinstall host page, choose the system disk size;

-2. Wait for the creation/reinstallation to complete, at this point the underlying block device has been expanded;
+2. Wait for the create/reinstall to finish, and the underlying block device has been expanded;

-3. Enter the host to check if the file system has been fully expanded.
+3. Enter the host to check if the file system has been expanded.

 1. Select "Change Configuration" -> "Change Disk Capacity" -> System Disk;

-2. Wait for the expansion to finish, the host enters the shutdown state, at this point the underlying block device has completed the expansion;
+2. Wait for the expansion to complete, the host enters the shutdown state, and the underlying block device has been expanded;

-3. Boot up, enter the host to check if the file system has completed the expansion.
+3. Start up, enter the host to check if the file system has been expanded.

 ** Linux **